 This defines your nozzle size.
 The slicing engine uses this value combined with your other settings to determine how quickly to feed filament into your hot end.
-The TAZ ships with a 0.35mm or a 0.5mm nozzle.
+The TAZ ships with a 0.5mm nozzle.

 Retraction Speed (mm/s)

 Retraction Speed determines the speed at which your filament is reversed out of the hot end for travel moves and when changing direction during printing.
 We recommend keeping this set to 25mm/s.